FeaturedTeardown

 Samsung 512GB 860 PRO front

-More information can be found on the back of the SSD, including model number, capacity, production date, operating voltage, operating current and so on.
-The 512GB 860 PRO that we will disassemble is made in November 2017.
+More information can be found on the back of the SSD, including model number, capacity, production date, operating voltage, operating current, and so on.
+The 512GB 860 PRO that we will disassemble was made in November 2017.

 back

-As for hardware port, the port on the left is the SATA 3.0, and its theoretic wideband is 6Gb/s.
+As for the hardware port, the port on the left is the SATA 3.0, and its theoretic wideband is 6Gb/s.
 The power port is on the right.
-The SSD maximum sequential read speed reaches 560MB/s and its maximum sequential write speed reaches 530MB/s.
+The SSD’s maximum sequential read speed reaches 560MB/s, and its maximum sequential write speed reaches 530MB/s.
 The SSD’s random read speed reaches up to100K IOPS and its random write speed up to 90K IOPS.
-The SSD with the SATA 3.0 interface doesn’t have fast speed as a SATA SSD.
+The SSD with the SATA 3.0 interface doesn’t have as fast a speed as a SATA SSD.port

 Remove the screws from the back.
-The SSD uses pentagon screw, which is not common to see.
-After removing the back cover, we find that the PCB of the 860 PRO is quite small.
+The SSD uses a pentagon screw, which is not common to see.
+After removing the back cover, we found that the PCB of the 860 PRO is quite small.
 The size of the PCB is just the 1/3 of the SSD.

 remove the back cover